If you’re struggling to lose weight solely through diet and exercise, you’re not alone. In fact, the latest available data from

 How it works: Mimics a natural hormone (GLP-1) to regulate blood sugar and reduce appetite.
 This often also leads to weight loss.

-Typical use: Once-weekly subcutaneous (meaning “under the skin”) injection into the abdomen, thigh, or upper arm.
+Typical use: Once-weekly subcutaneous (under the skin) injection into the abdomen, thigh, or upper arm.

 Dosage: 0.2 mg or 0.5 mg to 1 mg, or 2 mg.

-Risks: Ozempic® can cause side effects including, but not limited to, low blood sugar, vision changes, nausea, vomiting, diarrhea, stomach (abdominal) pain, and constipation [3].
+Risks: Possible side effects include, but are not limited to, low blood sugar, vision changes, nausea, vomiting, diarrhea, stomach pain, and constipation[3].

 Important Safety Information: Do not share your Ozempic® pen, even if the needle has been changed, as this can lead to serious infections.